SZB3748/SZBot/plugins/pngbinds/README.md

 For this plugin to run, make sure that it has been added to `plugins.json` with [`plugin.py`](plugin.py) and [`plugin.json`](plugin.json) specified as the run and meta targets.

+### Overlay

+You can access the overlay by going to [http://localhost:6742/pngbinds/overlay](http://localhost:6742/pngbinds/overlay).

 ### Adding States, Transitions, and Media

 After running `main.py`, go to [http://localhost:6742/pngbinds/media].
 Here, you can add images and gifs to use for the overlay.
 You'll want to add an asset for the border and some content assets.

-Next, go to [http://localhost:6742/pngbinds].
+Next, go to [http://localhost:6742/pngbinds](http://localhost:6742/pngbinds).
 Here, you can add/edit states and the keybinds that will be made to transition between them.
 Each state has a border and content asset.
 Transitions have a state, a keybind, an activation mode, and a transition.

 ### VLC Plugins